Codecademy/docs/content/typescript/concepts/generics/generics.md

 ---
-Title: 'Generics'
+Title: "Generics"
-Description: 'Generics assign multiple types to a function or variable without the value losing that specific type information upon return.'
+Description: "Generics assign multiple types to a function or variable without the value losing that specific type information upon return."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Generics'
+  - "Generics"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 In TypeScript, **generics** are used to assign multiple types to a function or variable without the value losing that specific type information upon return.
 The `any` keyword is similar in that it accommodates any and all types.
 However, it will not retain specific type information.